Appeal to start in French court over Charlie Hebdo attack

 Several days at the start of the trial will be given to hearing testimony from survivors of the attack and relatives of the victims.

-Those shot dead in the Charlie Hebdo office included some of France's most celebrated cartoonists including Jean Cabut, known as Cabu, 76, Georges Wolinski, 80, and Stephane "Charb" Charbonnier, 47.
+Those shot dead in the Charlie Hebdo office included some of France's most celebrated cartoonists, Jean Cabut, known as Cabu, 76, Georges Wolinski, 80, and Stephane "Charb" Charbonnier, 47.

 The Charlie Hebdo killings triggered a global outpouring of solidarity with France under the "I am Charlie" slogan.

-Later that year, in November 2015, Paris was again attacked when Islamist gunmen went on the rampage at the Bataclan concert hall, the national stadium and at a host of bars and restaurants.
+Later that year, in November 2015, Paris was again attacked when Islamist gunmen went on the rampage at the Bataclan concert hall, the national football stadium and at a host of bars and restaurants in the capital.